The hack is back: Democrat alleges 'sophisticated' effort to infiltrate his congressional campaign

 Breaking News Emails

-"There was a very sophisticated and very highly-coordinated attack on both my campaign digital services, but also my company," the executive of a biomedical research firm told NBC News on Thursday.
+"There was a very sophisticated and very highly coordinated attack on both my campaign digital services, but also my company," Keirstead, the executive of a biomedical research firm, told NBC News on Thursday.
 "They went for the duration of my campaign, and both of them stopped when I lost the primary."

 Rohrabacher, a strong supporter of President Donald Trump who is known as a staunch defender of Moscow's interests, was warned by the FBI in 2012 that Russian spies were seeking to recruit him.